borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros 9/README.md

 _Please note:_ `main.lua` depends on a few assets in the `res` folder.
 Consider copy-pasting the resources from `Super Mario Bros — Final`.

-The creatures are scheduled to have three states: idle, moving, and chasing.
-By default, they are meant to be idle, to stand still.
-Only when visible then, they are meant to move.
-Finally, and only when the player is within reach, they are meant to chase.

-## Bug report — creature
+## Creature look

-Following the example of the player, I've rendered the sprite for the creature with the same values in terms of position and scale.
+Following the example of the player, I've rendered the sprite for the creature with the same logic of position and scale.

 ```lua
 function Creature:render()